aajanki/fi-sentence-embeddings-eval/docs-source/tasks.md

 sentences are extracted from the answer documents and the correct class is the name of the ministry which answered the question.
 There are 15 classes (ministries) and 49693 sentences as training data and 2000 sentences as test data.
-The evaluation measure is the F1 score.
+The evaluation measure is the macro F1 score.

 Example sentences and classes: